Election win for Thai PM Anutin’s Bhumjaithai Party could boost market: analysts

-‘Better outcome than we had expected’: Thai PM Anutin’s likely election win has analysts upbeat
+‘Better outcome than we had expected’: Thai PM Anutin’s election win has analysts upbeat

-A Bhumjaithai Party victory could improve political stability as well as boost foreign inflows and the Thai economy
+The Bhumjaithai Party’s victory could improve political stability, boosting foreign inflows and the country’s economy

-[SINGAPORE] The strong electoral performance of Thailand’s conservative Bhumjaithai Party could spark a positive market response, buoyed by the prospect of improved government stability and policy continuity, said CGS International (CGSI).
+[SINGAPORE] The strong electoral performance of Thailand’s conservative Bhumjaithai Party could spark a positive market response, buoyed by the prospect of improved government stability and policy continuity, said CGS International (CGSI) on Monday (Feb 9).

-On Sunday (Feb 8), the Bhumjaithai Party led by Prime Minister Anutin Charnvirakul declared victory at Thailand’s general election.
-While the outcome is not yet finalised – the votes are still being counted – preliminary results showed that the party secured about 192 of the 500 seats, with around 95 per cent of the votes counted.
+On Feb 8, the Bhumjaithai Party led by Prime Minister Anutin Charnvirakul declared victory at Thailand’s general election.
+While the outcome is not yet finalised with votes still being counted, preliminary results showed the party secured about 192 of the 500 seats, with around 95 per cent of the votes counted.

-“(Bhumjaithai) is likely to emerge as the biggest party after the election, which is a better outcome than we had expected,” CGSI analyst Kasem Prunratanamala said in a Monday report, adding that “the market is likely to react positively”.
+“(Bhumjaithai) is likely to emerge as the biggest party after the election, which is a better outcome than we had expected,” said CGSI analyst Kasem Prunratanamala, adding that “the market is likely to react positively”.

-He expects the party to join forces with the Shinawatra family’s Pheu Thai Party to establish a new government – a move which could deliver a more stable political environment and bolster investor confidence.
+He expects the party to join forces with the Pheu Thai Party, founded by former Thai premier Thaksin Shinawatra, to establish a new government – a move that could deliver a more stable political environment and bolster investor confidence.

 CGSI raised its target for the Stock Exchange of Thailand (SET) Index to 1,480 points, based on a forecast price-to-earnings ratio of 15.6 times for 2027, which is a 0.25 standard deviation under the 10-year mean.